thalesbm/library-android-dragdrop/README.md

 ###### Step 1.
 Implement the interface OnViewSelection
 ```
 private val callback = object : OnViewSelection {
-    // for both methods, key is the destination and the value is the item
+    // key is the destination and the value is the item
-    override fun viewSelectedByPosition(items: HashMap<Int, Int>) {
-        // returns the position
-    }

     override fun viewSelectedByTag(items: HashMap<String, String>) {
         // if set tags to views, will return the tags
     }